rubyonjets/jets-docs/_includes/learn/seed.md

 ## Start Server

-You can test the API locally with `jets server`.
+You can test locally with `jets server`.

 Example: